jeffreyjsung/jeffreyjsung.github.io/content/about/_index.md

 Hey there, I'm Jeffrey!

 I'm currently an undergraduate student studying at UC Berkeley.
 Welcome to my spot on the web for the projects I've created - a compendium of the things I've learned over the years.
-I really love building things — mostly software, but have also delved into the world of hardware.
+I really love building things — mostly software, but I have also occasionally dabbled with the world of hardware.
 I'm still discovering new things within the field of technology and on a mission to learn it all, from computer architecture to machine learning.